Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 </svg>

-I've included the raw SVG output on right so you can inspect (and perhaps compare how much shorter the Solandra-SVG code is when compared to the generated SVG).
+I've included the raw SVG output on the right so you can inspect (and perhaps compare how much shorter the Solandra-SVG code is when compared to the generated SVG).

 What is this s?
 In Solandra code it is the main object and is constructed like this: